 Travel Ideas For A 3-Day Weekend Trip

-It’s the middle of the year when all the festive season holidays are over and you start to look for the next long weekend break.
+It’s the middle of the year when all the major festive season holidays are over and you start to look for the next long weekend break.

 Hua Hin, Thailand